 - Congratulate — celebrate employees for the great work they do

-When you show genuine care for your employees and their wellbeing, you foster loyalty, trust, and a positive work environment.
-All of this works wonders for your employee engagement metrics.
+When you show genuine care for your employees and their wellbeing, you foster loyalty and trust, and develop a positive work environment.
+This works wonders for your employee engagement metrics.

 44% of employees experience a lot of stress at work.
 In supportive environments, employers know how to recognize and respond to stress and burnout in frontline workers.
 But they also do their best to prevent stress and burnout from occurring in the first place.

-Supportive employers offer health and wellness programs, mental health support, flexible work arrangements, and professional development opportunities.
-They maintain strong channels of communication and show employees that they value their work and their input.
-Employees know who to turn to if they have a problem or need some help.
+Supportive employers offer health and wellness programs, mental health support, and flexible work arrangements.
+They communicate empathetically and show employees that they value their work and input.
+Employees know who to turn to if they have a problem or need help.

-In 2023, this still stands — but the way companies care for their employees is evolving.
+In 2025, the way companies care for their employees is evolving.
 And digital tools are becoming a more important part of the picture.

-By adopting a digital approach, companies can also use technology to ensure all workers — including those who don’t sit at their desktop computer all day — feel cared for and supported by the company.
+So by adopting a digital approach, companies can use technology to ensure all workers — including those who don’t sit at a desk all day — feel cared for and supported by the company.

 Humans are naturally social.
-Neuroscientists now know that we crave social connection in the same way we crave food when we’re hungry.
+Neuroscientists have found that we crave social connection in the same way we crave food when we’re hungry.

 The best workplaces satisfy this craving.
-They provide a network of strong relationships and connections.
+They support employees to create a network of strong and meaningful workplace relationships.

-When developing employee engagement best practices, you have to consider two different types of connections within your workplace.
+When adopting employee engagement best practices, you have to consider and facilitate two different types of connections within your workplace.

 Employee–employee connection

 Dispersed workers need regular connection with their co-workers.
-And leaders need to provide tools that help team members from across the organization feel part of the company community.
+They should be able to share their knowledge and connect with like-minded co-workers in workplace communities.
+Leaders need to provide tools that help team members from across the organization feel part of company culture.

 Employee–leader connection